Rhythmic Gymnastics Grand Prix: All-time medal table

-What follows is a table containing the total number of medals earned by individual gymnasts representing their nations in every stage of the Rhythmic Gymnastics Grand Prix circuit from 1994 to 2023.
-The results accounted for include only senior medalists in the regular stages of the circuit, as well as the Grand Prix Final.
-Group events, either at official Grand Prix competitions or international tournaments held alongside Grand Prix stages, are not included.
+The following table summarizes the total number of individual medals won by gymnasts from each nation in all stages of the Rhythmic Gymnastics Grand Prix circuit from 1994 to 2026.
+Only senior-level medalists from official Grand Prix stages and the Grand Prix Final are included.
+Medals from group events, whether awarded as part of Grand Prix competitions or at international tournaments held alongside Grand Prix stages, are not counted.